vsousa/poolABC/cran-comments.md

 ## R CMD check results

--   This is a new release
+-   This is a new release*

-0 errors \| 0 warnings \| 3 notes
+0 errors ✔ | 0 warnings ✔ | 2 notes ✖

-❯ Found the following (possibly) invalid URLs: URL: <https://www.science.org/doi/10.1126/sciadv.aav9963>

-From: man/rc1.Rd man/rc2.Rd Status: 403 Message: Forbidden

-This URL works fine when I click on it.
-It is a link to a research paper that used the data included as an example in this package.
+❯ checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: ‘João Carvalho <jgcarvalho@fc.ul.pt>’

-❯ Possibly mis-spelled words in DESCRIPTION: ecotype (10:5)
+❯ Possibly mis-spelled words in DESCRIPTION:

-This word is correctly spelled - it is a term used in evolutionary biology.

-❯ checking R code for possible problems ...
-NOTE multipleABC: no visible global function definition for '%dopar%' simulationABC: no visible global function definition for '%dopar%' Undefined global functions or variables: %dopar%

-Some functions include the possibility of parallel computation using the doParallel R package.
-There seems to be no way to correctly define the %dopar% included in that package.

-❯ checking examples ...
-NOTE Examples with CPU (user + system) or elapsed time \> 5s user system elapsed poolSim 75.455 0.412 75.980 plot_errorABC 27.548 0.071 27.681

-These examples involve a coalescent-based simulation of genotypes and the computation of prediction errors using Approximate Bayesian Computation.
-They are needed to illustrate the use of those functions.
+    Carvalho (13:5)
+    al (13:17)
+    et (13:14)

+This is just my name, sorry!

+❯ Found the following (possibly) invalid DOIs:
+    DOI: 10.1111/1755-0998.13834
+      From: DESCRIPTION
+      Status: Not Found
+      Message: 404

+I got this DOI from molecular ecology resources.
+The manuscript related with this package was accepted there.
+The article is still not online but it should be up soon.

+❯ checking installed package size ...
+NOTE
+    installed size is  7.0Mb
+    sub-directories of 1Mb or more:
+      data      2.7Mb
+      extdata   3.5Mb

+This includes data that is required as an example for some of the functions.
+This data will rarely (if ever) be updated.

+* This a resubmission of a new submission